ConvLab/ConvLab/convlab/modules/nlu/README.md

 The interface of NLU is defined in nlu.NLU, including:

--**parse** takes as input a natural langauge utterance, and outputs its dialog act.
+- **parse** takes as input a natural langauge utterance, and outputs its dialog act.